aljazceru/ungovernable.tech/README.md

    - deliver the result to the user over secure channel
 6) Destroy the VM

+## Potential issues
+- [confidential containers](https://github.com/confidential-containers/confidential-containers/) don't support attestation yet
+- you need an attestation service running in a trusted env to be able to ensure confidentiality

 ## Reading materials:
 - [Trusted Container Extensions for Container-based Confidential Computing](https://arxiv.org/pdf/2205.05747.pdf)